 Since 1998, MD Anderson has committed to maintaining a critical mass of investigators with expertise in multiple aspects of tobacco use disorders and prevention as a component of the infrastructure within the Department of Behavioral Science.
 This investment allows for extended opportunities for research, education, and outreach through their efforts.
-In FY20, only one position remains in the budget request.
 The supported faculty member will continue to contribute expertise to initiatives such as the Tobacco ECHO training program, as well as the MD Anderson Certified Tobacco Treatment Training Program.
 Additionally, the supported faculty member will serve as the Principal Investigator of a CPRIT cancer prevention grant focused on provision of evidence-based smoking cessation and smoke free home services to low-income pregnant women in Northeast Texas.